mendix/docs/content/en/docs/developerportal/deploy/private-cloud/secret-store-credentials.md

     kubectl -n <{Kubernetes namespace}> annotate serviceaccount <{environment name}> azure.workload.identity/client-id=<{managed identity client id}>
     ```

-10. To allow the app environment to access contents of the Key vault, open the Key vault created in step 3, go to the **Access control (IAM)** tab and press **Add role assignment**.
+12. To allow the app environment to access contents of the Key vault, open the Key vault created in step 3, go to the **Access control (IAM)** tab and press **Add role assignment**.

-   Follow the wizard to assign the **Key Vault Secrets User** role to the **Managed identity** created on step 7.
+13. Follow the wizard to assign the **Key Vault Secrets User** role to the **Managed identity** created in step 8.

-11. Attach the secret to the environment by applying the following Kubernetes yaml:
+14. Attach the secret to the environment by applying the following Kubernetes yaml:

     ```yaml
     apiVersion: secrets-store.csi.x-k8s.io/v1